openedx/open-edx-proposals/oeps/best-practices/oep-0042-bp-authentication.rst

 * Authentication is provided by an OAuth 2.0 implementation using `JSON Web Tokens (JWTs)`_ as OAuth tokens.
 * The LMS will be the single Identity Provider and will provide only asymmetrically signed JWTs.
 * JWTs can be sent via a request header, or using JWT Cookies for use with microfrontends.
-* At this time, mobile authentication continues to use (non-JWT) Bearer Authentication.
+* Mobile authentication uses JWT Authentication.
 * Open edX supports social and other third-party authentication.

 **Useful tools:**